-Washington D.C. — According to National Institutes of Health, which tracks such data, many new parents in the face of the general pessimism following what many are calling 2018’s horrible events have taken to channeling their frustrations in new and creative ways.
-Starting in December 2018, Nibiru has become the number 1 trending baby name in the United States and New Zealand.
+Washington D.C. — According to the National Institutes of Health, which tracks such data, many new parents in the face of the general pessimism following what many are calling 2020’s horrible events have taken to channeling their frustrations in new and creative ways.
+Starting in December 2020, Nibiru has become the number 1 trending baby name in the United States and New Zealand.

-The Nibiru cataclysm is a supposed disastrous encounter between the Earth and a large planetary object (either a collision or a near-miss) which certain groups believe will take place in the early 21st century.
+The Nibiru cataclysm is a supposed disastrous encounter between the Earth and a large planetary object (either a collision or a near-miss)that certain groups believe will occur in the early 21st century.
 Believers in this doomsday event usually refer to this object as Planet X or Nibiru.

-The idea that a planet-sized object will collide with or closely pass by Earth in the near future is not supported by any scientific evidence and has been rejected by astronomers and planetary scientists as pseudoscience and an Internet hoax. regardless of whether it’s true or not, frustrated new parents are using the conspiracy name to “sublimate” their anger over the events of 2018.
+The idea that a planet-sized object will collide with or closely pass by Earth in the near future is not supported by any scientific evidence and has been rejected by astronomers and planetary scientists as pseudoscience and an Internet hoax.
+Regardless of whether it’s true or not, frustrated new parents are using the conspiracy name to “sublimate” their anger over the events of 2020.

 Why are People Choosing This Name?